MaazAli04/XC/README.md

 converter.save_to_excel(from_currency="USD", to_currency=None)

 ###  Output:
-1 USD data1.xlsx saved succcessfully!
+1 USD data.xlsx saved succcessfully!

 ###  Save the exchange rate data to a CSV file.
 converter.save_to_csv(from_currency=None, to_currency="EUR")

 ###  Output:
- 1 USD data1.csv saved succcessfully!
+ 1 USD data.csv saved succcessfully!

 ###  Save the exchange rate data to a JSON file.
 converter.save_to_json(from_currency="EUR", to_currency=None)

 ###  Output:
- 1 USD data1.csv saved succcessfully!
+ 1 USD data.json saved succcessfully!